PaulRBerg/foundry-multibuild/README.md

 A GitHub Action for testing that a Foundry project can be built with a range of Solidity versions.

-This is useful if you've created a reusable Solidity project and you want to continuously check that your files remain compatible with all compiler versions allowed by your [version pragma][version-pragma].
+This is useful to continuously check that your Solidity project remains compatible with all compiler versions allowed by your [pragma][pragma].

 ## Usage